pythonicmux/multiorderAlgorithm/README.md

 ### `src/multiorder_node/src/multiorder_alg_node.cpp`
 is the high-level ROS node that instantiates a `MultiorderNode` and tests it with a graph of CMU.
+It does solver tests for the algorithms and an involved ground station test.

 ## To run